Minotaur IV

-Minotaur IV, also known as Peacekeeper SLV and OSP-2 PK is an active expendable launch system derived from the retired LGM-118 Peacekeeper ICBM.
-It is operated by Northrop Grumman Space Systems, and made its maiden flight on 22 April 2010 carrying the HTV-2a Hypersonic Test Vehicle.
-The first orbital launch occurred on 26 September 2010 with the SBSS satellite for the United States Air Force.
+Minotaur IV, also known as Peacekeeper SLV and OSP-2 PK, is a small-lift launch vehicle repurposed from the retired LGM-118 Peacekeeper, an intercontinental ballistic missile (ICBM).
+It is operated by Northrop Grumman and first flew on April 22, 2010, carrying the HTV-2a Hypersonic Test Vehicle.
+Its first orbital launch occurred on September 26, 2010, placing the Space Based Space Surveillance (SBSS) satellite into orbit for the United States Air Force.

-The Minotaur IV vehicle consists of four stages and is capable of placing 1591 kg of payload into a low Earth orbit (LEO).
-The first three stages are decommissioned Peacekeeper missile motors.
-On the baseline Minotaur IV, the fourth stage is an Orion 38.
-The higher-performance Minotaur IV+ variant instead replaces the Orion motor with a Star 48BV fourth stage.
-A three-stage configuration (no Orion 38 or Star 48), designated the Minotaur IV Lite, is available for suborbital trajectories.
-A five-stage derivative, the Minotaur V, made its maiden flight on 7 September 2013.
+Part of the Minotaur family of solid-fuel launch vehicles repurposed from retired ICBMs, the four-stage Minotaur IV can deliver up to 1591 kg to low Earth orbit.
+Its first three stages use decommissioned Peacekeeper missile motors, while the baseline fourth stage is an Orion 38.
+The enhanced Minotaur IV+ replaces this with a Star 48BV upper stage, while the three-stage Minotaur IV Lite omits the fourth stage for suborbital missions.
+A five-stage derivative, Minotaur V, flew on September 7, 2013.

-Minotaur IV launches are conducted from SLC-8 at Vandenberg Space Force Base, LP-0B at the Mid-Atlantic Regional Spaceport, SLC-46 at Cape Canaveral Space Force Station, and Pad 1 of the Pacific Spaceport Complex – Alaska (PSCA).
+Launches have been conducted from SLC-8 at Vandenberg Space Force Base, LP-0B at the Mid-Atlantic Regional Spaceport, SLC-46 at Cape Canaveral Space Force Station, and Pad 1 at the Pacific Spaceport Complex – Alaska.